• Home

 How to Make Mini M&M and Chocolate Chip Cookies

+Before you start mixing the dough, it’s a good idea to preheat your oven so it gets to the right temperature before it’s time to bake the cookies.
 Preheat your oven to 350°F and line two large baking sheets with parchment paper.
-Get the racks set at the middle positions before you start — these bake better with even heat circulation.
+Also, adjust your oven racks to the middle position as cookies bake better with even heat circulation.

 mini chocolate chip cookies